caioanalyst/PBI_logistics_data_analysis/README.md

 # PBI_logistics_data_analysis

 Objective Definition The purpose of this project is to extract information logistic data.
+This project was developed in a Data Science Academy course: https://www.datascienceacademy.com.br

  The questions below must be answered: